No Samsung Portable Ssd is Connected Android: Quick Steps!

 Locate And Download The Ssd Software For Android:

-In order to connect your Samsung portable SSD to your Android device, you’ll need to download the appropriate software.
+To connect your Samsung portable SSD to your Android device, you’ll need to download the appropriate software.

 Here’s how you can find and download the software: